herbie-fp/odyssey/README.md

+# ⚠️ In development! v1.0 will release in August. ⚠️

+# Development is happening on `main`!
+To run the most recent pre-rewrite version, use `latest-post-study`.
+For the study version, use `uist23-eval`.

 # Odyssey: An Interactive Numerics Workbench

 Odyssey is a VSCode extension developed to enhance the interactivity of floating-point error investigation and improvement systems like the [Herbie](https://herbie.uwplse.org/demo/) tool.